saltyorg/docs/docs/sandbox/apps/deemix.md

 ## What is it?

-[deemix](https://deemix.app/){: target=_blank rel="noopener noreferrer" } is a barebone deezer downloader library built from the ashes of Deezloader Remix.
+[deemix](https://deemix.app/) is a barebone deezer downloader library built from the ashes of Deezloader Remix.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|